Illinois Criminal Record Removal Services

 - Section 5-6-3.3 or 5-6-3.4 of the Unified Code of Corrections

 - Section 10-102 of the Illinois Alcoholism and Other Drug Dependency Act

 - Section 40-10 of the Alcoholism and Other Drug Abuse and Dependency Act

 - Section 10 of the Steroid Control Act

-Illinois Record Sealing Services
+Illinois Criminal Record Sealing

-As of August 2017, most misdemeanor and felony convictions are eligible for sealing.
-Petitioner’s must wait three years after the termination of the their last sentence.
+As of August 2017, most misdemeanor and felony convictions are eligible for record sealing.
+Petitioner’s must wait three years after the termination of their last sentence.
 Therefore, you must wait three years from the date you completed probation/jail, or satisfied the terms of your last criminal sentence.

 The following offenses are not eligible for record sealing in Illinois: